Our DIY range hood cover is complete! It turned out gorgeous and the cover itself cost less than $30!

 Here’s the finished cover!

 Well I am just in awe at how lovely this DIY range hood cover turned out!
-It has really brought our kitchen makeover together thus far!
-I love the warmth and character it provides!
+It has really brought our kitchen makeover together thus far and looks beautiful with our tile backsplash too!
+I love the warmth and character it provides and has made a huge difference!

 I’m so glad I didn’t give up on this project!
 What do you think?